Maurice H. Rees: Academic career

 From there he would join the University of Colorado Boulder as professor of physiology and pharmacology in 1921.
 He would go on to become head of the school's Department of Physiology and later dean at the University of Colorado School of Medicine in 1925.
-He would serve in the position for 20 years until his death in 1945.
+He would hold that position for 20 years until his death in 1945.

 For a year he served as president of the Association of American Medical Colleges (1930–1931).

-Rees was member of the American Medical Association, the American College of Hospital Administrators, the American Physiological Society and the Denver Clinical and Pathological Society.
+Rees was a member of the American Medical Association, the American College of Hospital Administrators, the American Physiological Society and the Denver Clinical and Pathological Society.